hedi0/Smart_Door_Lock/README.md

     *Note: Adjust `main.cpp` and other source files as per the actual project structure within the `codes` directory.*

 4.  **Environment Configuration (Optional)**:
     If your project requires specific environment variables or hardware drivers, ensure they are properly configured.
-For example, if interacting with specific GPIO pins or external sensors, you might need to set up permissions or install libraries.
+For example, if interacting with specific GPIO pins or external sensors, you might need to

-    ```bash
-    # Example: Granting executable permissions
-    chmod +x smart_lock
-    ```
-## 💡 Usage Examples

-Once compiled, you can run the `smart_lock` executable.
-The exact interaction will depend on the project's internal logic (e.g., command-line input, sensor simulation).

-### Basic Execution

-To start the smart door lock syst